supurloop/ssf/README.md

 ## Porting

-This framework has been successfully ported and unit tested on the following platforms: Windows Visual Studio, Linux (GCC), PIC32 (XC32), PIC24 (XC16), and MSP430 (TI 15.12.3.LTS).
+This framework has been successfully ported and unit tested on the following platforms: Windows Visual Studio 32/64-bit, Linux 32/64-bit (GCC), PIC32 (XC32), PIC24 (XC16), and MSP430 (TI 15.12.3.LTS).
+You should only need to change ssfport.c and ssfport.h to implement a successful port.

 The code will compile cleanly under Windows in Visual Studio using the ssf.sln solution file.
 The code will compile cleanly under Linux. ./build.sh will create the ssf executable in the source directory.

-For other platforms there are only a few essential tasks must be completed:
+For other platforms there are only a few essential tasks that must be completed:
   - Copy all the SSF C and H source files, except main.c, into your project sources and add them to your build environment.
   - In ssfport.h make sure SSF_TICKS_PER_SEC is set to the number of system ticks per second on your platform.
   - Map SSFPortGetTick64() to an existing function that returns the number of system ticks since boot, or